jav-ed/phd_Thesis_Writing/0_Manag/0_Writing/2_Pressure_Vessels_2_Compare.typ

 Yet, the list could be incomplete and more examples could change that perspective.
 However, as elaborated earlier, due to the higher liner costs of the tank Type III, generally, the costs of the tank Type III are higher than those of the tank Type IV @Shin2023a.
 // ---------------------------------- here ---------------------------------- //
-Moreover, as explained with @fig_12, for a pressure of 700 bar, the Type III not only cost more than the Type IV, but it also weighs more.
+Moreover, as explained with @fig_12, for a pressure of 700 bar, the Type III not only cost more than the Type IV, but it also weights more.
-As a result, the tank Type IV currently allows storing the same mass of hydrogen while being lighter.
+As a result, the tank Type IV currently allows to store the same mass of hydrogen while being lighter.
 The latter translates into the tank Type IV offering a higher gravimetric density than the Type III.
 This observation is confirmed by the gravimetric density values in @tab_17 and literature such as @khzouz2020hydrogen @Rivard2019 @Shin2023 @Barthelemy2017 @Hassan2021 @Wang2021b.
 Concluding all the findings up to this point, it can be said that the only two remaining types of tanks that should be considered for an efficient application for #glspl("swith") are the Types IV and V.

 // -------------------------------------------------------------------------- //

-Next, a comparison between Type V and IV tanks shall be made to provide insight into which should be used and when.
+Next, a comparison between Type V and IV tanks shall be made to provide insight into which should be used when.
 First, it can be said that the costs of Type V are higher than Type IV.
 Secondly, as of writing this thesis, the availability of Type V tanks is very scarce.
 The advantages of Type V over Type IV are that Type V is said to be 20% lighter @Su2021 and allows pressures up to 1000 bar @Cheng2024.
-Since the #gls("swith") is an aircraft, lightweight structures are highly desired.
+Since the #gls("swith") is an aircraft, lightweight structures are kept highly desired.
 At first glance, the higher pressure would allow higher compression rates and thus enable more hydrogen storage.
-As a result, longer flight ranges could be achieved, demonstrating the promising potential of this solution However, careful consideration reveals that higher working pressure requires more effort to be put into safety aspects @Yanxing2019 @Klell2023 @Zheng2012.
+As a result, longer flight ranges could be achieved, and the outcome seems very positive.
+However, careful consideration reveals that higher working pressure requires more effort to be put into safety aspects @Yanxing2019 @Klell2023 @Zheng2012.
-Moreover, for #glspl("swith"), besides the internal pressure, additional external loads must also be withstood to ensure safe operation.
+For #glspl("swith"), besides the internal pressure, additional external loads need to be withstood as well.

 The pursuit of developing a #gls("swith") is a pioneering project.
 Combining it with Type V tanks could lead to undesired safety concerns, as these tanks are not yet widely adopted commercially and still need development to demonstrate maturity @Air2023 @Air2023a.
-Given the innovative nature of #glspl("swith"), it is prudent to avoid combining it with other non-mature technologies.
-Instead, Type IV vessels, which are more mature and actively used in commercial applications, present a safer option under current conditions @Air2023.
+Given the innovative nature of #gls("swith"), it is prudent to avoid combining it with non-mature technologies.
+Instead, Type IV vessels, which are more mature and actively used in commercial applications, present a safer option at this stage @Air2023.
 Consequently, as of writing this thesis, #glspl("swith") should be operated with Type IV tanks.
-However, once Type V tank development has advanced sufficiently, safe utilization of their potential benefits can be expected, and #glspl("swith") can transition from Type IV to Type V tanks.
+However, once enough progress is made with Type V tanks, safe utilization of the potential benefits can be expected, and Type IV can be switched to Type V for #glspl("swith").
+//
 // ------------------------------ to sum table ------------------------------ //
 Finally, @tab_0 provides a concise overview of the tank types, including material information and maximum bearable pressure.
-Similar, though less detailed, information on maximum bearable pressure values for the tank types can be found in other sources, including @Wang2021b, @Jella2024, @Rivard2019, and @khzouz2020hydrogen.
+Similar, though less detailed, information on maximum bearable pressure values for the tank types can be found in other sources, including @Wang2021b, @Jella2024, @Rivard2019, and @khzouz2020hydrogen
 /* -------------------------------------------------------------------------- */

-#pagebreak(weak:true)

 #figure(
   table(